 There is a large evidence base for DBT as an effective treatment for BPD.
 It is mentioned in the NICE guidelines for Borderline Personality Disorder as an evidence-based therapy which works.

 I am unable to offer Full DBT to clients at the moment.
 However, I am able to offer a DBT informed approach, which includes aspects of the individual and group sessions above.
-This would involve an assessment of your needs and an individualised plan developed in respect to which areas may be most beneficial to you.
-At present I am unable to offer emergency coaching outside of the session, however I would always develop a keep safe plan with individuals which includes agreement of how to access support in a crisis.
+This would involve an assessment of your needs and an individualised plan developed with respect to which areas may be most beneficial to you.
+At present I am unable to offer emergency coaching outside of the session, however, I would always develop a keep safe plan with individuals which includes an agreement of how to access support in a crisis.

 If you would like to know more about DBT, below are some youtube videos you may find interesting: